 In 2012, he was requested to design the official cover artwork animation and graphic design for the English band The XX’s album Coexist, which won the IMPALA prize for the best independent album in Europe.
 Also, in 2013, he designed the artwork animations for the American rock band Vampire Weekend’s Modern Vampires of the City, which won the group a Grammy Award for Best Alternative Music Album in 2014.

-As an Editor and Motion Graphic Designer at Los Angeles-based creative company Grandson, he created motion graphics and designed content for Golden Trailer and Clio award-winning campaigns such as Netflix’s Academy Award winner Roma, A24’s Moonlight, and many other feature films.
-He worked on the Title Sequences for Ava Duvernay’s When They See Us, Cherish The Day, and Queen Sugar.
-He designed outdoor and digital campaigns for Paramount Pictures' Ghost In The Shell and Sony’s Spider-Man: Far From Home.
+Between 2016-2020 he worked as an Editor and Motion Designer at Los Angeles-based creative studio GrandSon.
+He worked on many Golden Trailer and Clio award-winning campaigns including Netflix’s Roma.
+He edited and animated the teaser for Academy-Award winner A24’s Moonlight.
+He also designed, edited and animated Title Sequences for Ava Duvernay’s When They See Us, Cherish The Day, and Queen Sugar and he worked on numerous digital campaign decks including Paramount Pictures' Ghost In The Shell and Sony’s Spider-Man: Far From Home.

-Most recently, Gundogdu started working as an Associate Creative Director at Trailer Park Group, the industry leader in entertainment marketing and content production in Hollywood, Los Angeles.
+Dogan also served as an Associate Creative Director at Trailer Park Group for two years.
 He worked on large-scale Hollywood marketing campaigns.
-Gundogdu edited and designed digital content for Christopher Nolan’s Tenet, Wonder Woman 1984, Netflix’s Sweet Tooth, and many more.
+He also edited/designed social and digital contents for Christopher Nolan’s Tenet, Wonder Woman 1984, Netflix’s Sweet Tooth, and many more.